pololu/rpicsim/docs/PreventingCallStackOverflow.md

 Limitations
 ----

-The code for disassembling in {RPicSim::ProgramFile} currently only works with midrange and baseline PICs.
-However, it should be easy to expand it to other PICs.
+The code for disassembling in {RPicSim::ProgramFile} currently only works with the midrange and baseline PIC instruction sets.
+However, it should be easy to expand it to the other instruction sets.

 The algorithm is pessimistic: